 Emotional Blackmail by Dr. Susan Forward will help you overcome the guilt, shame, fear, and sense of obligation you feel due to manipulation.

-An Adult Child's Guide to What's Normal by Dr. John Friel is an insightful resource for individuals who are intent on leading a healthier, happier life free from the pain of past emotional trauma.
+An Adult Child's Guide to What's Normal by Drs.
+John and Linda Friel is an insightful resource for individuals who are intent on leading a healthier, happier life free from the pain of past emotional trauma.

 Start Your Healing Journey With Online Therapy

 ReGain's online therapists can help you begin or continue your healing journey.
-From acknowledging problematic patterns and recognizing unhealthy relationship dynamics, to establishing healthy boundaries and implementing effective communication techniques, your online counselor will teach you the skills necessary to break free from the chains of enmeshment.
-Many times therapy is enmeshment it’s finality.
+From acknowledging problematic patterns and unhealthy relationship dynamics, to establishing healthy boundaries and implementing effective communication techniques - your online therapist can teach you the skills necessary to break free from the chains of enmeshment.

 A Journey Well Worth The Effort

-Healing from enmeshment is hard work, and the journey to inner peace is well worth the effort.
-By utilizing the information and resources in this article, along with online therapy, you'll begin to separate your true feelings, emotions, and thoughts from your enmeshed relationships, opening up a whole new world of possibilities.
+Healing from enmeshment can be challenging, but extremely beneficial.
+By utilizing the information and resources in this article, along with online therapy, you can begin to separate your true feelings, emotions, and thoughts from your enmeshed relationships, opening up a whole new world of possibilities.

 "Close your eyes and imagine the best version of you possible.
 That's who you are; let go of any part of you that doesn't believe it." - C. Assaad